 What Is the Effect of Oven Cleaner on Countertops?

-Sealed stone countertops, for example, are likely to hold up fairly well against a brush with oven cleaner but it definitely isn’t recommended!
-However, if you have quartz countertops or stone countertops with artificial colors worked into them, you’re more likely to see the color change or fade thanks to the oven cleaner.
+In general, you can expect problems ranging from staining or discoloring the material to destroying it or call for a need for expensive repairs.
+The exact damage that your countertop incurs can depend on the material itโs made of as well as if it’s sealed.
+Sealed stone countertops, for example, are likely to hold up fairly well against a brush with oven cleaner but it definitely isnโt recommended!
+However, if you have quartz countertops or stone countertops with artificial colors worked into them, youโre more likely to see the color change or fade thanks to the oven cleaner.

 Materials such as granite or marble countertops that are sealed will fair much better against oven cleaners than untreated stone.
 These protective coating that give surfaces their shine can help add some protection, however these chemicals can break down the coating over time.
+Formica countertops are another strong option for a kitchen.
+Yet, using oven cleaner on them is likely to lead to fading colors in the material.

 If you opt for a more modern look or are even concerned about a professional kitchen, what would oven cleaner do to stainless steel countertops?
-While stainless steel is another material that holds up well enough not to cause excessive damage, you’re still likely to end up staining your countertop by using an oven cleaner.
+While stainless steel is another material that holds up well enough not to cause excessive damage, youโre still likely to end up staining your countertop by using an oven cleaner.

 Another less common countertop material to consider is tile.
 Tile countertops can be particularly frustrating to keep clean thanks to their grout lines.
-If you resort to oven cleaner, though, you’re only going to damage the grout and the finish on your tile countertop.
+If you resort to oven cleaner, though, youโre only going to damage the grout and the finish on your tile countertop.
+If you have wood countertops, youโll want to be careful not to use oven cleaner on your countertop ever.
+The disastrous results can include a reaction that can cause your countertop to bubble and effectively ruin it or at least cause some costly damages.

 Why Does Oven Cleaner Damage Counters?